godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

     var lowerarm_angle = Vector3()
     var upperarm_angle = Vector3()

-Now we need to setup way to change them.
-Just lets use keys for that.
+Now we need to setup a way to change them.
+Let us use keys for that.

 Please create 7 actions under project settings: